What are the Status of Australian Fish Stock Reports

 From the outset there has been an aspiration to report on stock status trends across editions, to illustrate progress against typical performance measures for a stock status reporting system such as SAFS.

-As part of delivering the fifth edition of SAFS work has been completed to map and show trends of species going from being depleted back to sustainable and vice versa.
+As part of delivering the sixth edition of SAFS, work has been completed to map and show trends of species going from being depleted back to sustainable and vice versa.

 The Key results page includes a number of the notable species and their status changes.
 Additionally in the Data Tools section users can look at all changes.